shtroizel/matchable/README.md

 or
 g++ >= 8.3.0

-When building the examples CMakeLists.txt:8 forces clang, just comment out or set as desired
+When building the examples CMakeLists.txt:8 forces clang.
+Comment this line out or set as desired for other compilers.

 ### Installing
 Example workflow from project root: